 A common theme among parents is to cosign a big purchase.
 These can range anywhere from a new car, a house, or even student loans.

 This gesture helps get their children approved for such actions but also puts their own well-being at risk.
 You will want to ensure that your child is more than capable of paying off such debts so they default on them if you pass away.

 A life insurance policy helps cover this type of situation.
-Providing the funds that can cover these types of payments, so your children do not have to stress over these situations.
+Provide the funds that can cover these types of payments, so your children do not have to stress over these situations.